peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Finds the sum of two CBOR numbers.
 * `static void AddTagHandler(BigInteger bigintTag,
              ICBORTag handler)`<br>
- Deprecated.
-Use the EInteger version of this method.
- Use the EInteger version of this method.
-* `static void AddTagHandler(com.upokecenter.numbers.EInteger bigintTag,
-             ICBORTag handler)`<br>
  Registers an object that validates CBOR objects with new tags.
 * `BigInteger AsBigInteger()`<br>
- Deprecated.
-Use the AsEInteger method instead.
- Use the AsEInteger method instead.
+ Converts this object to an arbitrary-precision integer.
 * `boolean AsBoolean()`<br>
  Returns false if this object is False, Null, or Undefined; otherwise, true.
 * `byte AsByte()`<br>
  Converts this object to a byte (0 to 255).
 * `double AsDouble()`<br>
  Converts this object to a 64-bit floating point number.
-* `com.upokecenter.numbers.EDecimal AsEDecimal()`<br>
+* `ExtendedDecimal AsExtendedDecimal()`<br>
  Converts this object to a decimal number.
-* `com.upokecenter.numbers.EFloat AsEFloat()`<br>
+* `ExtendedFloat AsExtendedFloat()`<br>
  Converts this object to an arbitrary-precision binary floating point number.
-* `com.upokecenter.numbers.EInteger AsEInteger()`<br>
- Converts this object to an arbitrary-precision integer.
-* `com.upokecenter.numbers.ERational AsERational()`<br>
+* `ExtendedRational AsExtendedRational()`<br>
  Converts this object to a rational number.
-* `ExtendedDecimal AsExtendedDecimal()`<br>
- Deprecated.
-Use AsEDecimal instead.
- Use AsEDecimal instead.
-* `ExtendedFloat AsExtendedFloat()`<br>
- Deprecated.
-Use AsEFloat instead.
- Use AsEFloat instead.
-* `ExtendedRational AsExtendedRational()`<br>
- Deprecated.
-Use AsERational instead.
- Use AsERational instead.
 * `short AsInt16()`<br>
  Converts this object to a 16-bit signed integer.
 * `int AsInt32()`<br>